Proportional Representation League

 The League's activities included distributing information to inquirers on the reform and publishing pamphlets, books and The Proportional Representation Review.
 Ten quarterly issues of the Review were published 1893-1896.
 The issues included articles by pro-rep luminaries of the time, including Alfred Cridge (husband of suffragette and socialist author Annie Cridge), Massachusetts Representative Wm H. Gove, Professor Ernest Naville and Sir John Lubbock.
-Due to lack of funds, it was suspended.
+Due to lack of funds, the League suspended its publication.
 The League continued to publish annual reports of P.R. events and concerns.

 The Review was later again in publication, from 1901 to about 1932, as a section of The Direct Legislation Record And The Proportional Representation Review: A Non-partisan Advocate Of Pure Democracy.

 Robert Tyson, a resident of Toronto (Canada), was the editor of the PR Review from 1901 to 1913.
-In 1891 he met Australian Catherine Helen Spence, a pioneer of effective voting (which was her term for PR), and president of the Effective Voting League of South Australia, when she visited Canada.
 In 1903 he conducted the election of the executive of the Trades and Labour Congress using Hare-Spence PR (Single transferable voting).
 Tyson authored two pamphlets that were published by the PR League -- Proportional Representation including its relationship to the Initiative and Referendum (1904) and Proportional Representation - its Principles, Practice and Progress, with description of the Swiss Free List, the Hare Spence Plan and the Gove System.

+In 1913 Tyson republished the "Original constitution of the American Proportional Representation League as printed in a pamphlet published by the League October 29th, 1893," and appended a "Proposed constitution of the American Proportional Representation League".

 Clarence Gilbert Hoag became editor of the PR Review in 1914.
+(Tyson had spent his old age in PR work and died in 1917.)
 Hoag had authored the pamphlet The Representative Council Plan of City Government, published by the PR League in 1913.
 Hoag also was co-author (with George Hervey Hallett) of the 1926 book Proportional Representation.